robert-at-pretension-io/SoftwareDevAsAService/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Todo
-* place/style angular components: :check_mark:
+* place/style angular components: ✅
-* Add auth0 library and make login page functional: *in progress*
+* Add auth0 library and make login page functional: ✅
-* Setup Serverless library configuration YAML file
+* Setup Serverless library configuration YAML file for cloudflare workers: *in progress*
 * Show the serverless function options on the angular service page (only if logged in)
 * Using OAuth access-token, call cloudflare serverless function
 * Use RXJs to listen for response from serverless function and update page accordingly